AhmedSama/Chat-Application/README.md

 cd Chat-Application
 ```

-then go to client dir
+Then go to client folder

 ```bash
 cd client